Apply for bulk vehicle licences

 |Application for Bulk Licensing of Small Trailers (Form E14)||Kb|

-The ten (10) trailers can be presented progressively or one at a time.
+The 10 trailers can be presented progressively or one at a time.

-This scheme is being implemented to ensure that all manufacturers and importers have the appropriate quality control practices in place, and to ensure that all trailers included in the Scheme consistently meet the required safety standards.
+Inspection is required to ensure that all manufacturers and importers have the appropriate quality control practices in place, and to ensure that all trailers included in the bulk licensing scheme consistently meet the required safety standards.